Resetting Your Windows PC

 How about drivers?

 Doing any of this will of course remove any installed drivers and OEM softwares.
-Most drivers will be automatically reinstalled via Windows Update, but it is advised for you to be ready with the drivers for your PC so that you can easily set it up to be as performant as it should be after resetting/formatting your PC.
-This is especially for the Network driver.
+Most drivers will be automatically reinstalled via Windows Update, but it is advised for you to be ready with the drivers for your PC before starting to do anything, so that you can easily set it up to be as performant as it should be right after resetting/formatting your PC.

 Resetting Windows is very easy.
 In a nutshell all you have to do is to open the Settings and go to the Reset section and click a button.
 For a slightly longer guide, here you go:

 Open “PC Settings” and then click on “Update and Recovery” in the left sidebar

 Then click on “Recovery” in the left sidebar.
 On your right side, choose your preferred “Reset” method.
 “Refresh” is the one you are looking for if you want to reset while also at the same time having your files intact.
 If you also want your files to be deleted, then you may choose the second method.
 Whichever suits your needs.